 Requisite: Previous experience in composition in one or more of the central media, or permission of the instructors.
 Limited to 16 students.
 Spring semester.
 Professor Woodson and Visiting Instructor Meginsky.

 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Admission with consent of the instructor.
 Limited to 15 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Visiting Writer Jackson.
-Spring semester: Professor Frank.2016-17: Offered in Fall 2016
+Fall semester: Visiting Lecturer Stinson.
+Spring semester: Professor Frank.2017-18: Offered in Fall 2017 and Spring 2018

 This course explores the unique challenges of experiencing performance through the page.
 While this course is not intended as a survey of dramatic literature or theater history, students will be introduced to a variety of drama from across the English-language tradition.
 The organizing theme of the course may change slightly from year to year, but the goal will always be to explore a wide array of theoretical and methodological approaches to drama.
 Of particular interest will be the relationship of play-reading to other reading practices.
 What does a play demand of the reader that a novel, a poem, or an essay does not?
 How must the central elements of storytelling or world-making (character, plot, setting, dialogue, point of view, etc.) change when they are required to appear onstage?

 Limited to 30 students.
 Fall semester.
 Professor Bosman.2017-18: Offered in Fall 2017

 [Before 1800] Readings in the comedies, histories, and tragedies, with attention to their poetic language, dramatic structure, and power in performance.
 Texts and topics will vary by instructor.